Chart Color Schemes

 The labour market performance in Waroona lags significantly behind most other regions nationally

-However, accommodation & food services are under-represented at 3.2%, compared to Rest of WA's 7.1%.
-Employment opportunities locally may be limited as indicated by the working population vs resident population count.
-Over a 12-month period ending September 2025, employment increased by 6.4% and labour force grew by 5.6%, reducing unemployment by 0.7 percentage points.
-This contrasts with Rest of WA where employment rose by 1.4%, labour force grew by 1.2%, and unemployment fell by 0.2 percentage points.
-National employment forecasts from Jobs and Skills Australia (May-25) project national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across industries.
-Applying these projections to Waroona's employment mix suggests local employment should increase by 4.7% over five years and 11.1% over ten years.
+Manufacturing has a significant share of employment at 2.9 times the regional level.
+However, accommodation & food services are under-represented with only 3.2% of Waroona's workforce compared to 7.1% in Rest of WA.
+The area may have limited local employment opportunities.
+In the 12-month period ending September 2025, employment increased by 6.4%, while labour force grew by 5.5%, reducing unemployment rate by 0.8 percentage points.
+This contrasts with Rest of WA's figures: employment rose by 1.4%, labour force grew by 1.2%, and unemployment fell by 0.2 percentage points.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Waroona's employment mix suggests local employment should increase by 4.7% over five years and 11.1% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment